 ORG Volume 8, p.
-5441 records first publication as the heading to “Up the River” the fourth of Kipling’s travel letters from his visit to Egypt in 1913, which first appeared in Nash’s and Cosmopolitan for September 1914.
+5441 records the first publication as the heading to “Up the River” the fourth of Kipling’s travel letters from his visit to Egypt in 1913, which first appeared in Nash’s and Cosmopolitan for September 1914.
 The first three verses without the title are as given in the two magazines.
-The complete poem appeared in Reveille Magazine of August, 1918 (six verses with variations).
+The complete poem appeared in Reveille Magazine of August 1918 (six verses with variations).

 It is collected in:

 - Inclusive Verse 1919

 - The Works of Rudyard Kipling, Wordsworth Poetry Library 1994

 This poem is linked to Kipling’s account of his journey up the Nile in 1913, part of a visit to Egypt which he had found enlivening after the tiresome traumas of British politics in that year, and an uncomfortable journey from Marseilles by P. & O. steamer.
 Egypt reminded him of the sounds and smells of Muslim cities in India, and—in the Valley of the Kings—caused him to reflect on its strange echoes of the ancient past, part of the marvellous variety of human life as he had rejoiced in it over the years as he wandered over the world.

 In middle life, in the cheerfully serious verses of “A Pilgrim’s Way” Kipling had insisted that:

 Heaven and Hell which in our hearts we have

 Show nothing irredeemable on either side the grave

 As a young artist, loyally open to all that was ‘given, he had not needed this fortifying chant.
 As an old one, he was content to separate what he saw from what he hoped, and to present his hopes with a fantasy that acknowledges the insuffency of the human imagination before ultimate mystery.